yachty66/MyersBriggsOpenSource/README.md

 ## Steps

 - [x] create venv for project
-- [ ] get all the html from https://www.16personalities.com/free-personality-test
+- [x] get all the html from https://www.16personalities.com/free-personality-test
+- [x] click on first page everywhere agree and than click on the next button and see if this works
+- [x] repeat this as often until results are coming
+- [ ] implement functionality that answering of questions is random
+- [ ]